 In residence with ESAG in September 2001 and January 2002 (Visiting Scholar).

-Socolow, Professor Emeritus of Mechanical & Aerospace Engineering, is interested in the characteristics of a global energy system responsive to global and local environmental and security constraints.
+Socolow, Professor Emeritus of Mechanical and Aerospace Engineering, is interested in the characteristics of a global energy system responsive to global and local environmental and security constraints.
 His specific areas of interest include carbon dioxide capture from fossil fuels and storage in geological formations, nuclear power, energy efficiency in buildings, and the acceleration of deployment of advanced technologies in developing countries.

 Robert H. Williams founded and led the Energy Systems Analysis Group during a 41-year career at Princeton University that concluded in early 2017.
 He is currently Senior Research Scientist, Emeritus, Andlinger Center for Energy and the Environment.
-He is interested in fuel cells for transportation and stationary power applications, advanced gas turbine technologies for power generation, advanced technologies for producing hydrogen and other clean synthetic fuels from carbonaceous feedstocks, fuels decarbonization and CO2 sequestration, various renewable energy technologies, and nuclear energy (mainly proliferation and economic aspects).
+He is interested in fuel cells for transportation and stationary power applications, advanced gas turbine technologies for power generation, advanced technologies for producing hydrogen and other clean synthetic fuels from carbonaceous feedstocks, fuels decarbonization, and CO2 sequestration, various renewable energy technologies, and nuclear energy (mainly proliferation and economic aspects).
 (Williams full CV)

 These individuals have had past association with the Energy Systems Analysis Group.
 Under each name, the years spent as part of the ESAG and position in the Group or at Princeton University are given, followed by the last known institutional affiliation.